Kamil-Hebda/Conferences-database/README.md

 **Description**:
+This view provides the following details:
+- **Conference Information**: Displays the conference ID, name, and start date.
+- **Session Information**: Includes the session name, start date, and location.

-This view retrieves information about conferences and sessions.
-It joins the `Konferencje` table with the `Sesje` table to display conference details with related session information.
+It joins the `Konferencje` table with the `Sesje` table to show the relationship between conferences and their respective sessions.

 ---